Polyfrost/OneConfigLoader/README.md

 This repository contains the source code for early loading of [OneConfig].

 This below documentation is not intended for end users or consuming developers of OneConfig.
-Check out the [PolyFrost DocuMentation] instead.
+Check out the [Polyfrost Documentation] instead.

 ## Stage 0: Wrapper